William Shakespeare is arguably England’s most famous poet, playwright, and actor. He was born in 1564 in Stratford-upon-Avon.

 The house was originally a farmhouse built in 1463.
 The kitchen and parlour still remain from the original medieval construction.

 There are a handful of churches that claim to be the church where Shakespeare wed Anne in November 1582, as the documents that survive in the diocesan archives don’t specify the parish.
 Pictured, we have the Church of All Saints in Luddington, and the Church of All Saints in Billesley.

 At the time of their marriage, William was 18, while Anne was 26 (and pregnant).
 To avoid any scandal surrounding Anne’s pregnancy, William sped up proceedings by applying to the Bishop’s Court in Worcester.

 This licence also authorised the marriage to take place outside the parish of normal residence, allowing William and Anne to be married outside of Stratford-upon-Avon.
 They remained married until his death.

 The remains of The Theatre were revealed following initial indications of an Elizabethan playhouse from trenches in 2008.
-In 2016 The Theatre was scheduled, coinciding with the 400th anniversary of Shakespeare’s death.
+The Theatre was scheduled in 2016, coinciding with the 400th anniversary of Shakespeare’s death.

-It was built in 1576-7 and is the earliest known example of a polygonal playhouse in London.
+It was built between 1576 and 1577 and is the earliest known example of a polygonal playhouse in London.
 Comparable to The Globe, its design was inspired by classical Roman theatres, with three tiers of galleries and an open yard into which extended a raised stage.

-It is thought that Shakespeare’s ‘Hamlet’ was premiered there in 1596 with Richard Burbage as the lead.
+It is thought that Shakespeare’s ‘Hamlet’ premiered there in 1596 with Richard Burbage as the lead.

 The George Inn is the last remaining galleried inn in London.
 It is largely unchanged since being rebuilt after a serious fire that destroyed most of Southwark in the 17th century.